 A dental implant is an artificial replacement for a tooth root that is used to support a single tooth or a group of teeth.
 The titanium implant is shaped like a screw and surgically placed into the jawbone to secure a replacement tooth, a dental bridge, or implant-retained dentures.

 A dental implant may be the best tooth replacement available.
 Dental implants are made from surgical grade hypoallergenic titanium and anchored surgically into the jawbone.
 In a process known as "Osseointegration", the jawbone will fuse with the implant making it an extremely strong tooth root replacement.

 When a tooth's root is diseased or has been damaged beyond repair and the jaw can no longer support the tooth, the best replacement may be a single-tooth implant consisting of an artificial dental crown that is connected to the implant with a post or abutment.

 Implants are the restoration of choice for replacing missing teeth.
-Fixed and removable implant-retained dentures provide patients with superior denture retention and function.
+Fixed and removable implant-retained dentures and All-on-4® implant retained dentures provide patients with superior denture retention and function.

 Dental Implants have none of the negatives associated with bridgework or conventional dentures.
 Dental implant(s) can fully restore the biting and chewing force as natural teeth.

 Dental Implant Placement Procedure Time Frame